LOWER EYELID LIFT OR LOWER BLEPHAROPLASTY

 She has less skin resting on her upper eye lashes, which opens the eyes and allows more light enter the eyes.
 This is felt by the patient as a physical weight lifting off of their eyes.
 In its advanced stages, the skin can actually weigh down the eyelid until it obstructs vision.
 Gaining a visible strip of upper eyelid skin above the eye lashes has a powerful effect on the whole face, both in terms of how it looks and feels.

 Her lower eyelids have less skin and the bulging fat pads have been conservatively sculpted to look more youthful without looking “hollow”, which can happen with more aggressive fat removal.
 Many people ask about visible scarring after eyelid surgery.
-This patient’s upper and lower eyelid surgery left her with “visible scars”, but they are visible only to the most trained eye, while the results are visible to all.
+This patient’s upper and lower eyelid lift surgery left her with “visible scars”, but they are visible only to the most trained eye, while the results are visible to all.